 If you want to achieve something, you have to have a specific goal.
 Even the hardcore athletes, who take part in 100 races a year on average, have concentrated since the late 1980s on a single seasonal goal – such as the Tour de France.
 And shortly after the Tour comes to an end -they are looking ahead 11 months to the next showdown.

 The preparation for pro cyclists can last from November to the end of July – 8 months!
 The few races leading to the Tour or any goal race are used as intense training and for checking form, not to mention “psychological warfare”.
 That uncompromising will to win, is kept in check until all the cards are on the table at the start of the Tour.
 Long distance triathletes and marathon runners train similarly and build around one or two main events while using mostly shorter competitions for preparation.

-2PEAK subscribes to this philosophy.
+2PEAK subscribes to this training philosophy.
 These main races mark the seasonal peaks and are specifically trained for from four to twelve weeks before.
 Then there is a follow up phase of one to two weeks after.
 During this competition phase, we use a special training plan, to bring your form to a fine point.
 This typically starts with an endurance block- usually containing the longest workouts of the season, followed by an intensity block with less volume but more intensity.
 That phase ends about 10 days before the planned peak.
 Now it is time to “taper off”.
 In particular, the volume of training is greatly reduced to allow your body to recover totally from the training stress.
 At the same time though, shorter intense intervals continue to be trained, to prevent the body from switching over to a completely passive mode.

 After the competition

 After the event, the next task is to maintain that hard earned form as long as possible.
 For example by adding one or more B events.
 B events differ from main races in that the preparation occurs within a few days of the event.
 The follow up phase is also short.